 Example Evidence to Prove a Bona Fide Marriage

-As you assemble the documents that must be submitted with the I-130 petition, you’ll also need to include some evidence of your bona fide marriage.
+You will need to submit several supporting documents as part of your I-130 petition package.
+Evidence of your bona fide marriage is a big part.
 This article provides an exhaustive list of examples, but it’s not necessary that you include everything.
 In many cases, particularly for recently married couples, it will may not be possible to obtain many of these documents.

 If you and your partner have not yet married but are exploring the possibility of a green card, now is the time to start gathering evidence.
 As you progress through your engagement, marriage, and eventual move to the United States, consider the list that follows.
 You can proactively accumulate the evidence you’ll need to prove a genuine, bona fide marriage.